cncf/techdocs/analyses/0012-TUF/implementation.md

   - Develop quick start and contribution guides for new users

 - **Content maintanability and creation process**
-  - Rename the docs repo to a recognizable name e.g _TUF-ReadTheDocs_ or similar
+  - Rename the website repo to a recognizable name e.g _TUF-ReadTheDocs_ or similar
   - Add search functionality to website to make it easier to find content
-  - Identify maintainers for the docs repo
+  - Identify maintainers for the website repo
-  - Add labels to the docs repo
+  - Add labels to the website repo
-  - Add a README to the docs repo with information about the project including links to important project repos
+  - Add a README to the website repo with information about the project including links to important project repos
   - Develop a contributors' guideline for new users
-  - Create procedure for developing the docs site locally
+  - Create procedure for developing the website locally
-  - Include communication channels on the Docs repo README
+  - Include communication channels on the website repo README
   - Provide information about project meetings e.g a meeting link and calendar on both the website and repo
   - Add the [TUF blog](https://theupdateframework.github.io/python-tuf) to the